A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: PROPOSED METHODOLOGY

 In the second pass, the first bin in each group is moved to the previous group for the fine configuration.
 The calculation was performed according to (\ref{eq:second}).
 If $SP$ is positive, then the first bin in each group such as $s[n+1]$ would be attached to the group ahead, while $s[n+2]$ would be selected as the starting bin for the following combination with the value of $SP$ in (\ref{eq:second}).

+Hence, the Second Pass, $SP$, increase the accuracy of the First Pass.
 The metric for evaluating the configurations after the second pass is the Relative Standard Error ($RSE$).
-As shown in (\ref{eq:RSE}) and Fig.\ref{fig:flowchart}, $N$ is the total number of groups, while $W[i]$ and $\bar{W}$ are the individual and average width of the groups, respectively.
+As shown in (\ref{eq:RSE}) and Fig. \ref{fig:flowchart}, $N$ is the total number of groups, while $W[i]$ and $\bar{W}$ are the individual and average width of the groups, respectively.
 The average width of the groups is referred to as the time resolution of the TDC, which is also referred to as Least Significant Bit (LSB).

 Each $RSE$ corresponds to a bin configuration, while the bin configuration with the least $RSE$ is chosen to simulate the DNL and INL.
 Based on the simulation, the bin configuration can be written to the encoder of the TDC for real DNL and INL calculation.
 This approach leads to a fast and reliable method to predict linearity before implementation.